-Dr. Stuart J. Turnbull-Dugarte is a Lecturer (Assistant Professor) in Quantitative Political Science in the Department of Politics and International Relations.
-He joined the department in January 2020 after obtaining a PhD in Political Science from King's College London.
+Dr. Stuart J. Turnbull-Dugarte is an Associate Professor in Quantitative Political Science.
+He joiined the Department of Politics & International Relations in 2020 after gaining a PhD in Political Science from King's College London.

 His research lies at the intersection of political sociology and comparative politics.
-Substantively, Stuart is interested in understanding the causes and consequences of far-right party success.
-At present he is working on a project assessing the geo-spatial connection between military barracks and localised far-right party support.
-He is also actively researching the political behaviour of LGBT+ individuals and how the political preferences of this social strata diverge from those of cis-gender heterosexual peers.
+Substantively, Stuart is interested in understanding the causes and consequences of far-right party success; how political identities shape electoral action; and the political behaviour of LGBT+ individuals and how the political preferences of this social strata diverge from those of cis-gender heterosexual peers.

 Methodologically, Dr. Turnbull-Dugarte tends to apply experimental and quasi-experimental designs in his research.
 He leads instruction in quantitative research methods, including causal inference, at the undergraduate and postgraduate level.
 He is on the steering group of the Centre for Behavioural Experimental Action and Research (C-BEAR).